akiraawan/Optionspricer/README.md

 ### Step 3: Find the Expectation of the discounted payoff

-Finally, to find the expectation of the discounted payoff, we can simply find the arithmetic mean of all $\text{n\_sims}$ discounted payoffs.
+Finally, to find the expectation of the discounted payoff, we can simply find the arithmetic mean of all $n_{sims}$ discounted payoffs.
 This results in an approximate value for the price of an option:

 $$
 V = \mathbb{E}^\mathbb{Q}[e^{-(r-q)T}Y]